- A personal interview with the school Admissions person(s) is encouraged prior to registering.

 Immediate dismissal will result from any of the following: Physical or sexual assault, verbal abuse or threats, theft or vandalism of school property, cheating or plagiarism, upon issue of 3rd warning letter or for not meeting the conditions of probation.
 In addition to, failure to pass major exams could prevent students from progressing forward, depending on the program for which they are enrolled.
 Please see Text and Exam Policy.
 Students, who have been dismissed, whatever the reason may be, are still liable for any monies owed to the school.
 Should a student be beyond the 30% point in their program, will not receive any refund of tuition.
 Please see your contract for more details on refund policy.

 - Should the student find they are unable to participate due to illness or injury, they will be asked to obtain a doctor’s note excusing them.
 At which time the student will be considered on a leave of absence until their health recovers.
 This requires a specific start date and end date for the leave of absence to be defined so would require a doctor’s note stating clearly how long the student needs to be away from the school.
-If we cannot accommodate the students planned return date, them they will have to wait until then next time the next class is at the point where the student has left off and pick up where they left off.
+If we cannot accommodate the student’s planned return date, then they will have to wait until the next time the next class is at the point where the student has left off and pick up where they left off.
 (No more than six months)

 - Should the student be unable to return to the school due to their illness or injury, a doctor’s note would be needed and would be considered a withdrawal.